capsule-corp-ternoa/white-paper/white-paper-en.md

 * A Blockchain infrastructure loyal to the essence of the technology: open source, decentralized and democratic;
 * A service that is accessible and usable by the general public by focusing on user experiences optimized around everyday man-machine interfaces: web and mobile applications.
-* A business model of the native token of the Ternoa Blockchain offering investors a clear, fair and directly correlated value creation trajectory to the success of the project.
+* A business model of the native token of the Ternoa Blockchain offering token holders a clear, fair and directly correlated value creation trajectory to the success of the project.

 These principles are implemented thanks to: The Blockchain Ternoa which allows the secure storage and transmission of data.
 A Software Development Kit (SDK) to facilitate the development of mobile or Web applications making the Blockchain Ternoa accessible to all use cases.